 - A repair kit including inner tube, patches and multi-tools

-- Hand pump or CO2 cartridges
+- A hand pump or CO2 cartridges

 - Water bottles and holders

-Bike settings, before you set off!
+Before you set off!

 Before you set off, make sure your bike is perfectly adjusted.
 A well-tuned bike is synonymous with comfort and safety.
 Here are a few points to check:

-Don't forget the obligatory safety equipment: helmet, front and rear lights and reflectors.
+Don't forget the obligatory safety equipment: helmet, front and rear lights, and reflectors.
 For greater visibility, opt for brightly colored or reflective clothing.

-Bike components you can customize to your needs
+Bicycle components you can customize to your needs

 - Multi-position handlebars to vary your posture and reduce fatigue